ghroovy/Qwenwitz-Agent/README.md

 # Qwenwitz Agent

-Qwenwitz is a local modding agent for Hearts of Iron IV. **Qwen 3.5 2B (`Qwen/Qwen3.5-2B`) is the recommended reasoning layer**: it reasons about prompts and repair requests, and its output is then parsed and grounded by a line of deterministic Python scripts.
-All decisions about identifiers, validation rules, and file edits are made by deterministic scripts, so the model can reason but never decide on its own.
+Qwenwitz is a local modding agent for Hearts of Iron IV. **Qwen 3.5 2B (`Qwen/Qwen3.5-2B`) is the recommended reasoning layer**: it reasons about prompts and repair requests, and it's output is then parsed and grounded by a line of deterministic Python scripts.
+All decisions about identifiers, validation rules, and file edits are made by deterministic scripts, so the model can reason but never decide on it's own.
 Nothing is written to your mod unless you review the diff and approve it.

 **Qwenwitz is very early in development and is not recommended for serious modding usage at this current point of development.**